andrewcamenga/andrewcamenga.com/content/journal/20200120-finding-a-place-to-stand.md

 title: Finding A Place To Stand
 subtitle: when disagreement lingers, find a place to stand
 draft: true
-summary: "There are times when you need to find a place to stand."
 ---

 Thoughtful, reasonable people often disagree and their disagreement is expressed with passion, wit, and eloquence.
 In many cases, even after listening with care to each other and deeply considering the other's position, the people remain in disagreement.